programble/errio/README.md

 Names cannot be specified in `options`, so all constructors will be instantiated to infer their names.

+### Errio.toObject(error, options)

+Serialize an error instance to a plain object with option overrides.

+Passed options take priority over registered error class options and the global defaults.

+If the class of the error instance has not been registered, it is automatically registered with the options passed to the call.

+Returned objects always contain `name` and `message` properties.

+### Errio.fromObject(object, options)

+Deserialize a plain object to an instance of a registered error class.

+If the class of the serialized error has no registered constructor, return an instance of `Error` with the `name` property set.

+If the stack was not serialized, capture a new stack trace from the caller.

+### Errio.stringify(error, options)

+Serialize an error instance to a JSON string.
+Convenience wrapper for `Errio.toObject`.

+### Errio.parse(string, options)

+Deserialize a JSON string to an instance of a registered error class.
+Convenience wrapper for `Errio.fromObject`.

 ## License

 Copyright © 2015, Curtis McEnroe <curtis@cmcenroe.me>